 Different regions within a different countries can experience water scarcity and stress during different time periods.

 Perth in Western Australia is an example of a city that has managed to address their water scarcity issues by securing drinking water in the short term.
 However, they are focussing on longer term sustainable strategies for non potable fresh water too (experts say waste water recycling could have potential to do this long term)

 2. Quality Of Water

-Water that will be used for irrigation to grow crops in agriculture for example might be tested for specific quality standards.
+Water that that is non potable, such as water used for irrigation to grow crops in agriculture for example might be tested for specific quality standards.

 Solutions To Major Global Water Issues & Problems